 CLOs are structured credit products that are backed by 1st lien, high yield-rated corporate syndicated leveraged loans ("bank loans").
 Pools of typically 200-300 bank loans are grouped together and sold to investors in a variety of different tranches, each with a varying degree of risk and return.
-The overall size of the CLO market is more than \$1 trillion as of May 31, 2025.
+The overall size of the CLO market is nearly \$1 trillion as of December 31, 2023.